richardassar/zpipe/README.md

     var inflated = zpipe.inflate("deflated"); // "the balloon"

+## Notes

+z'pipe works on octet strings only, throw UTF-16 encoded characters at it will ignore the high byte.

 ## TODO

-* Web workers
+* Support streaming compression through workers
-* Benchmark
+* Performance benchmarks
-* Better test
+* Use a test suite
-* Ender
+* Package for Ender
 * NPM publish

-## Notes

-z'pipe is currently a work in progress, don't use it yet...